emircan-35/Sofware-Project-Management-System/README.md

 # Sofware-Project-Management-System

-<p align="justify">Software Project Management System (SPMS) is conducted as a term project under the course named Object Oriented Analysis and Design.
+<p align="justify">Software Project Management System (SPMS) is conducted as a term project under the course named <strong>Object Oriented Analysis and Design</strong>.
 The project aims to show the ability of  using practically and understanding theoretically of basic OOP principles, UML diagrams, advanced design patterns, etc.

 We give a part of the report's introduction here again in first, afterwards, the report of the SPMS project is given below as a readme file, and also you can reach it above by directly downloading the report in PDF format.</p>